Andrew Owens

-Andrew Douglas Owens, Jr. (born March 21, 1947), nicknamed Andy Owens, is an American attorney, former state court judge, and former college basketball star.
+Andrew Douglas Owens Jr. (born March 21, 1947) is an American attorney, former state court judge, and former college basketball star.

 Family

 Andrew is the son of Andrew Sr. and Doris E. Purcell.
 His mother's father was Sanford P. Purcell, a Georgia State Senator and member of the Democratic Party.

 Early life

 Owens was born in Atlanta, Georgia, but moved to Tampa, Florida as a child with his family, where his father became the owner of an auto parts store.
 His mother, who had played basketball at Agnes Scott College in Decatur, Georgia, taught him how to play the sport.
 Owens attended Hillsborough High School in Tampa, where he became a standout basketball player for the Hillsborough Terriers high school basketball team.
 He played in seventy-seven prep games, while scoring 1,806 points and averaging 23.5 points per game.
 As a senior, he scored 397 points in sixteen Western Conference games, averaging 24.8 per game, including 51 points against rival King High School.
 He was named as a high school All-American along with Lew Alcindor and Pete Maravich.